Fruits of the Spirit

 Picture, The Planets

 Yes!
 It's fundamental to the Christian belief that God made the universe and everything in it, including us humans.
-He intended us to be in a perfect relationship with him and with each other and he gave us free will to choose that, but it's easier to choose a less perfect way of behaving, acting in disobedience of God rules, and it's that disobedience that we call 'sin'.
-Christians believe that it is this disobedience of God intention that brings about the misery and suffering we experience in our world because people put themselves first rather than working together for the greater good of all.
+He intended us to be in a perfect relationship with him and with each other and he gave us free will to choose to do that - to love nd care for him and each other - but it's easier to choose a less perfect way of behaving, caring more for ourselves, which is acting in disobedience of God rules, which disobedience we call 'sin'.
+Christians believe that it is this disobedience of God intention that brings about the misery and suffering we experience in our world, because people put themselves first rather than working together for the greater good of all.
 Those who work together usually find it a more rewarding experience then when they press for their own advantage.
-(Return to top)

 God himself is perfect, so sin separates us from him like a naughty child is temporarily separated from its parents.
-Just as a caring parent only maintains that separation for a while, then makes the relationship good again, so God himself put right our soured relationship with him by coming to earth as Jesus.
-It's through his sacrifice of himself on the cross in substitution for us as 'sinners' that we are forgiven and restored to a good relationship with God again, as he originally intended.
-(Return to top)
+Just as a caring parent only maintains that separation for a while, then makes the relationship good again, only God was good enough to correct our sin, so came to earth himself in the human form of Jesus to make reoncilliation with us.
+Christians believe that it's through the sacrifice of himself on the cross in substitution for us as 'sinners' that we are forgiven and restored to a good relationship with God again - as he originally intended.

 When he had completed his work on earth, Jesus ascended back to heaven, but before he went he said he'd send a 'Comforter' to continue to support and teach us.
 That Comforter we know as God's own spirit which we consequently call the 'Holy Spirit'.
-When we're baptised as a Christian, the Bible reveals that the Holy Spirit actually comes to dwell within us to support and guide us.
+When we're baptised as a Christian, the Bible reveals that the Holy Spirit actually comes to dwell within us to support and guide us while still allowing us to accept or reject him - to keep self-control.
 As a result of the Holy Spirit's support, a well-balanced Christian shows a noticeable difference in the way they live their life compared to others, more content, more gentle and less self-centred, because the Holy Spirit helps us to behave in ways more like God originally intended.
-We call those changes the 'Fruits of the Spirit'.
-(Return to top)
+Consequently we call those changes the 'Fruits of the Spirit'.
+(Return to Top)

 Love